Proven Bristol Criminal Defense Attorney Ready To Help You

 - Missing your court date

-- Accepting a quick plea bargain without consulting an attorney
+- Accepting a quick plea bargain without consulting a lawyer

 - Talking about your case on social media